ackama/projectworks-leave-notifications/README.md

 `serverless deploy` will provision the necessary infrastructure to run these scripts.
 AWS Lambda is assumed, but there aren't any external service dependencies, so this would quite easily support multiple clouds.

+The tasks are scheduled with cron expressions that you can adjust within serverless.yml.

 ### Contributing